raspberrychris/paddleboardmaster/content/post/aqua-plus-inflatable-sup.md

 This SUP is suitable for both fresh water and salt water, so wherever you want to use it you can.

+The double action pump is actually really fast way to inflate and deflate this paddleboard.

 I would describe this SUP as one that is a perfect entry level paddleboard.
 If you are looking to get into paddleboarding then you will find everything you need in this package to get going and really have some fun on the water.

-An inflatable SUP board for water fun, fitness and frolic.
-Everything for fun on the water.
-Take it anywhere.
-Explore waterways from backyard ponds to the Gulf, from the Great Lakes to lazy springs.
-Inflatable SUPs perform as well as their rigid SUP board counterparts, yet have the extra advantages of lighter weight, portability, and ease while traveling.
-Roll up the Inflatable SUP and stow it in the backpack carry bag with its accessories.
-There is no need for a special car rack as the board will fit in the trunk or back seat of any vehicle.
-Our SUP boards fall well under the weight for checked airline luggage too.
-Our new navigator inflatable SUP features top foam and non-slip grip.
-This board weight 20 lbs, maximum capacity is up to 330 lbs, stable and great for all conditions.
-Due to manual measurement,please allow 1-3cm tolerance.
-Great for both Fresh and Saltwater.
-Bring along a Dog or Cooler.
-It is ideal for fit all skill levels, with its length and proportion the board can provide excellent glides for cruising, fitness, fishing, and exploring.
-Our Inflatable SUPs make awesome starter boards or perfect second boards for rigid board owners who are on-the-go.
-Deck Features : 5mm Comfort diamond groove traction for grip.
-11pcs of 316Stainless Steel D-Rings and bungee on front deck for storage.
-Complete Package : Board, Fully adjustable aluminium paddle measures from 65-82inches long, Navigator ISUP travel backpack, Shoulder Strap, Coiled leash, Waterproof bag, Removable fin, Double Action Pump : during the 1st phase of the inflation use double action:clip closed Fig.1, when the pressure arrives to a relatively higher value, use single action:clip open Fig.2.inflatable paddle boards,paddle board,inflatable paddle board,stand up paddle board,aqua plus inflatable paddle board,inflatalbe sup,paddle boards,standup paddle board,blow up paddle board,stand up paddle board inflatable,inflatable stand up paddle board,sup
+Another great thing about this SUP is that the tough materials make it great if you want to take your dog with you.

+If you are looking for onboard storage as well there is a bungee cord at the front of the board where you can store your things.

 ## Unboxing Video of Aqua Plus Inflatable SUP